 Money market account vs. money market fund

-Money market accounts are not to be confused with money market funds, which are a type of mutual fund investment.
+Money market accounts are not money market funds, which are a type of mutual fund investment.
 Money market funds are designed to provide returns on your money, but they are subject to market risk since the funds invest in securities.

 In contrast, money market accounts are a depository financial product similar to normal bank accounts.
 They are insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA), depending on whether your account is at a bank or a credit union.
 Money market funds are not FDIC-insured.

-According to the FDIC, the average national annual percentage yield (APY) on money market accounts is 0.60% (as of 11/18/24), although some accounts offer higher rates.
+According to the FDIC, the national average rate on money market accounts is 0.59% (as of 6/16/25), although some accounts offer higher rates.

 Money market accounts often also have higher account minimums than savings or checking accounts, with some accounts requiring four-figure or even five-figure balances to earn the best interest rates.